Deploy MinIO Object Storage to Fly.io

 Initialize the app with fly launch.
 Here we use flags to specify an app name and the organization it belongs to.
 The most important flag is --no-deploy, because we still have Things to Do before we deploy:

-fly launch --name test-minio --org personal --no-deploy
+fly launch --name my-minio --org personal --no-deploy

-Creating app in /Users/chris/FlyTests/test-minio
+Creating app in /Users/jfent/fly-tests/my-minio

 Scanning source code